lordmilko/PrtgDocker/README.md

 New-PrtgContainer *14.4* -Volume
 ```

+PrtgDocker automatically redirects the *Custom Sensors* folder under Program Files to ProgramData.
+To install any custom sensors in your container, simply place them in the appropriate folder under the *Custom Sensors* directory in your container's volume.

 ### Image Compatibility

 PRTG is compatible with both Windows Server 2016 and 2019 based images when utilizing (mainly) 64-bit executables.
 When installing in Server Core 2019 based images, PrtgDocker will